Accumulate College Credits Before Going to College

 Many states, particularly several in the Midwest with declining populations have very short citizen time requirements.
 If the requirement is only six months, for instance, it may behoove you to move to the state immediately upon graduating and attend school part time your first semester while working full time.
 Once you are a citizen of the new state, you could then begin taking classes full time.

-In certain extreme cases where you are certain of your desire to attend a particular school, say University of Michigan where the out-of-state tuition rivals that of private schools, you may want to consider moving in with a relative that may live in that state for your senior year of high school.
+In certain extreme cases where you are certain of your desire to attend a particular school, say University of Michigan where the out-of-state tuition rivals that of private schools (the estimated out-of-state cost of attendance is over $62,000), you may want to consider moving in with a relative that may live in that state for your senior year of high school.
 (Yes, we do realize that this is a bit risky and dramatic.
 Hence, we stress you may want to do this only in certain extreme cases.)

 Live at Home